hannibal414/EVENTLOGS/README.md

 # EVENTLOGS

-A record of specific events occurring around the world, organized by country, location, cause, scale, and source.
+ Records of specific events occurring around the world, organized by country, location, cause, scale, and source.

 EVENTLOGS provides a simple way to explore and review these events through a structured, continuously updated interface.